-FACTBOX-Back to pubs, gyms and movies: plotting the return to normal | Health
+FACTBOX-Back to pubs, gyms and movies: Plotting the return to normal | Health

 Italian coffee bars, restaurants, cinemas and theatres partially reopened in most regions on April 26.
 Indoor service at restaurants resumed from June 1.
 Italy lifted quarantine restrictions for travellers arriving from European and Schengen countries, as well as Britain and Israel, from May 15.

-A nightly curfew was scrapped from June 21 and wearing masks outdoors will not be mandatory from June 28.
+A nightly curfew was scrapped on June 21, and people can stop wearing masks outdoors from June 28.
 JAPAN

 Japan eased curbs in nine prefectures including Tokyo from June 20, ahead of the Summer Olympics due to start in late July.
 Bars and restaurants now can serve alcohol until 7 p.m., but restaurants are still asked to shut by 8 p.m.
 Certain measures such as spectator limits at major events remain in place.
 NETHERLANDS

-Most group size limits will be lifted from June 26, as long as people can keep at least 1.5 metres apart.
-People will not be required to wear face masks anywhere except for public transport and airports, where distancing is not possible.
+Most group size limits were lifted from June 26.
+People are not required to wear face masks anywhere except for public transport and airports, where distancing is not possible.
 POLAND

 Poland reopened shopping centres, hotels, restaurants cinemas, theatres and concert halls in May.
 Indoor dining, indoor sports facilities and swimming pools reopened on May 28.
 Large indoor events with up to 50 people were allowed from May 28, a number that was tripled on June 6.

-From June 13, churches can be filled up to 50% of capacity.
-Limits for concerts and sports events will be raised from June 26 to 50% of seats, while hotels can be filled to up to 75% capacity.
+From June 13, churches could be filled up to 50% of capacity.
+Limits for concerts and sports events were raised to 50% of seats from June 26, while hotels can now be filled up to 75% capacity.
 People who have been vaccinated are not counted in the capacity limits.

 QATAR From May 28, Qatar allowed leisure, education centres, restaurants, gyms, pools and salons to operate at limited capacity, but bans on weddings, conferences and exhibitions remain in place.

 Local and international sporting events can take place with fully vaccinated fans in open-space venues at 30% capacity.
-SINGAPORE

-Singapore allowed dining at restaurants to resume from June 21, though it limits diners to groups of two.
-Gyms and fitness studios resumed indoor exercise for groups of up to two people.
 SOUTH KOREA

 Masks will no longer be required outdoors from July.
 SPAIN

 Curfews were lifted across most of Spain on May 9.
 From May 24, it allowed travel from low-risk non-EU countries without a negative PCR test.
 From June 7, vaccinated people from anywhere in the world could enter.
-The country will lift a blanket obligation to wear masks outdoors from June 26.
+The country lifted a blanket obligation to wear masks outdoors on June 26.

+It will lift capacity restrictions in football and basketball games from the next season.
+SWEDEN

+Sweden will lift curbs on restaurants and bar opening hours from July 1, and the number of seated spectators at outdoor stadiums will rise to 3,000 from 500.
+THAILAND

-THAILAND Thailand said on June 16 it aims to fully reopen to visitors within 120 days.
+Thailand said on June 16 it aimed to fully reopen to visitors within 120 days.
 Some tourism centres will resume earlier, starting with a pilot reopening from July 1 on its most popular island, Phuket.
+TURKEY

-TURKEY Sunday lockdowns and weekday curfews, as well as public transport restrictions, will be lifted on July 1.
+Sunday lockdowns and weekday curfews, as well as public transport restrictions, will be lifted on July 1.
 Music events, including concerts, will then be allowed until midnight.
+UNITED STATES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)